How to generate the Design History File for your medical device

 Why:

-• Test Cases demonstrate that Requirements and Risk Controls are verified, supporting the Testing Report and Traceability Matrix
+• Test Cases demonstrate that Requirements and Risk Controls are verified and/or validated, supporting the Testing Report and Traceability Matrix

 After creation of Test Cases: